Danilo-Acosta5389/danilo-cv-website/README.md

-# danilo cv website
+# My personal website

 Hi!
 My name is Danlo Acosta and i am a programming student at Chas Academy.

 One of our (the pupils) first and top exercises has been to create our own personal website that also holds our curriculum.
-It has HTML, CSS (obviously), JavaScript and JSON.
-This is my biggest achivement so far and i will keep working on it untill it has all the functinality i please.
+It has HTML, CSS, JavaScript and some JSON.
+This is my biggest (not any more) achivement so far and i will keep working on it untill it has all the functinality i please.

 Creating this website has been a thrill.
 Lots of frustration, lots of learning and a whole lot of fun!